breadboard-ai/breadboard/seeds/breadboard/docs/wires.md

 {property}{direction}{property}{qualifier}
 ```

-Here's an example of a wire spec where in the long form:
+Here's an example of the long-form spec:

 ```sh
 "foo->bar."